|

 the polemics aimed at “the gallery,” and international

-Preval for safely traversing the dangerous coup d’etat gauntlet
+Rene Preval for safely traversing the dangerous coup d’etat

-set for his team to bridge at the inaugural, we find, May 18, 2006
+gauntlet set for his team to bridge at the inaugural, we find,

-CLAMOR for the arrest of Boniface and Latortue?
-When, sir, will
+the PUBLIC CLAMOR for the arrest of Boniface and Latortue?
+When,

 The people of Haiti voted for President Preval in order to wipe